 It may seem like an overwhelming job to put on one person or one small team – and it is an overwhelming job – but what’s important to remember is the fact that facility management is just one aspect of what makes a healthy business.
 Simply put, all necessary departments must work with facility managers to build a business’ overall success.

-Here’s what the discipline of facility management encompasses – and why poor management could easily lead to an organization’s demise:
+Here’s what the discipline of facility management encompasses – and why poor management could easily lead to an organization’s downfall:

 No matter the size of the organization, it’s key that the higher-ups bring on a facility manager that can hire or outsource a reliable, competent team.
 And, because not every company is filled with safety-minded individuals, it is the job of this manager to act as an advocate for the workers and/or customers that occupy their facility.
 Having this level of tenacity and attention-to-detail in the facility management spectrum is necessary – in fact, it can save a business or even a life.